brunosj/pinewax/README.md

 3.  **`/icons`**: Contains all custom SVG icons and the logo.

 4.  **`/pages`**: Contains the homepage and all automatically generated pages for each product category and individual product pages.
 The [File System Route API](https://www.gatsbyjs.com/docs/reference/routing/file-system-route-api/) is used to create those pages from your Shopify data.
+Other pages (e.g. "Artists", "Videos") are generated using the [Gatsby Node API](https://www.gatsbyjs.com/docs/node-apis/).

 5.  **`/styles`**: Contains globals styles.
 These are `variables.css`, used to define shared CSS custom properties, `reset.css`, which contains a CSS reset based on Chakra, and `global.css`, which includes a tiny set of global styles.